Structured Binary Neural Networks for Image Recognition: Experiments

 \subsubsection{Comparison with binary neural networks}

-Since we employ binary weights and binary activations, we directly compare to the previous state-of-the-art binary approaches, including BNN~\cite{hubara2016binarized}, XNOR-Net~\cite{rastegari2016xnor}, Bi-Real Net~\cite{Liu_2018_ECCV} and ABC-Net~\cite{lin2017towards} and BENN~\cite{zhu2019binary}.
+Since we employ binary weights and binary activations, we directly compare to the previous state-of-the-art binary approaches, including standard binary neural networks BNN~\cite{hubara2016binarized}, XNOR-Net~\cite{rastegari2016xnor}, Bi-RealNet~\cite{Liu_2018_ECCV}, ReActNet \cite{liu2020reactnet}, Real-to-Binary Net \cite{martinez2020training}, HCE \cite{bulat2021high}; and multiple binarization methods BitSplit \cite{kim2020algorithm}, Circulant CNN \cite{liu2019circulant}, BENN \cite{zhu2019binary}.
 We report the results in Table~\ref{tab:binary_compare} and summarize the following points.
-1): The most comparable baseline for GroupNet is ABC-Net.
-As discussed in Section~\ref{sec:discussion}, we save considerable computational complexity while still achieving better performance compared to ABC-Net.
-In comparison to directly binarizing networks, GroupNet achieves much better performance but needs $K$ times more storage and complexity.
-However, the $K$ homogeneous bases can be easily parallelized on the real chip.
-In summary, our approach achieves the improved trade-off between computational complexity and prediction accuracy.
-2): We observe that GroupNet-B outperforms GroupNet-A by a large margin. \emph{It justifies keeping $1 \times 1$ downsampling skip connections to high-precision is crucial for achieving high performance}.
+1): When comparing with other multiple binarizations methods, our GroupNet shows better performance with comparable complexity.
+In comparison to directly binarizing networks, GroupNet also achieves better performance with moderate complexity increase.
+In summary, our approach achieves an improved trade-off between computational complexity and prediction accuracy.
+2): We observe that GroupNet-B outperforms GroupNet-A by a large margin.
+It justifies keeping $1 \times 1$ downsampling skip connections to high-precision is crucial for achieving high performance.
 3): For Bottleneck structure in ResNet-50, we find larger quantization error than the counterparts using basic blocks with $3 \times 3$ convolutions in ResNet-18 and ResNet-34.
 The similar observation is also found by~\cite{bethge2018learning}.
 We assume that this is mainly attributable to the $1 \times 1$ convolutions in Bottleneck.
 The reason is $1 \times 1$ filters are limited to two states only (either 1 or $-1$) and they have very limited learning power.
 Moreover, the bottleneck structure reduces the number of filters significantly, which implies the gradient paths are greatly reduced, leading to increased optimization difficulty.